danielkovtun/rpredictit/README.md

-# An R interface to the Predictit API
+# An R interface to the PredictIt API
-This package provides an interface to the Predictit public API (https://www.predictit.org/api/).
+This package provides an interface to the PredictIt public API (https://www.predictit.org/api/).
 License to use data made available via the API is for non-commercial use and PredictIt is the sole source of such data.
 In addition to providing a wrapper to retrieve market data, this package includes visualization and analysis functions.

 ## Installation